 Source: Anthology of Early American Keyboard Music, 1787 to 1830, Part1.

 H.L.
 Mencken was the son of August Mencken (died 1-13-1899), a cigar factory owner (August Mencken & Bro.
 Manufacturers- 28 & 30 South Paca w/Branch house at the corner of Seventh and G, northwest in Washington DC-Baltimore Business Directory 1988) of German extraction.
 The family’s roots were in Leipzig, Germany.
-He was educated in the regular school system.
+He was educated at the F. Knapp German and English Institute and Polytechnic High School.
 He took a night course in how to write copy for newspapers and business.
 He never attended college.
 He and his family moved to 1524 Hollins Street in the Union Square area and with the exception of five years of married life to Sara Hardt (8-27-1930 to 1935), he spent his entire life in this home.
 He returned to this house after the death of his wife Sara and lived with his brother August, who was also a writer.
 August wrote technical books.

 He became a reporter for the Baltimore Morning Herald in 1899 and moved to the Baltimore Sun in 1906, where he contributed full time until 1948.
 He began writing editorials and op ed pieces and wrote short stories, a novel and even poetry.
 In 1908 he became a literary critic for the magazine The Smart Set and in 1924 founded The American Mercury, which became a national publication and very influential on college campuses across America.
 He resigned as an editor in 1933.

 Henry Louis "H. L." Mencken, was an American journalist, essayist, magazine editor, satirist, acerbic critic of American life and culture, and a student of American English.
 Mencken, known as the "Sage of Baltimore", is regarded as one of the most influential American writers and prose stylists of the first half of the 20th century.